John Carew

-John Alieu Carew (born 5 September 1979) is a Norwegian actor and former professional footballer who played as a forward.
+John Alieu Carew (born 5 September 1979) is a Norwegian actor and former professional footballer who played as a striker.
 He was capped 91 times and scored 24 goals for the Norway national team.

-As of 2023, he has been hired until the end of 2024 at Norwegian Football Federation where he will be working with children and youth; the president of the federation hopes that Carew will have permission to work in the position, while serving his prison sentence with an electronic ankle tag.

 Club career

 Vålerenga

 Carew began his career with his local club Lørenskog, a minor club in the Akershus region.
 He was already considered a highly talented youngster and had gained some media attention before he was acquired by Vålerenga in 1997, and in the same year Carew was a part of the team that gained promotion to Tippeligaen and won the Norwegian Football Cup.
 During his two-year period at the club he played 58 matches and scored 30 goals, while his profile rose even more due to his combination of strength and goal-scoring ability.

 Rosenborg

 During the summer of 1999, Carew joined Norwegian football's most successful club of the past decade and Champions League mainstays Rosenborg in a deal worth 23 000 000 kroner.
-During his short spell at the club, Rosenborg proved to be a formidable team, finishing first in their group in the UEFA Champions League, a campaign that included a memorable 0–3 away win against Borussia Dortmund.